Help us decode AA Explosions in WoWs Legends

 What we need from you

 Five concrete experiments that anyone can run from a normal match.
 Even one observation on any of these would push the picture forward.
-Reply on the GamingDiver Discord, tag @GamingDiver on Reddit, or DM a1 in-game with what you saw.
+Reply in #game-mechanics on the GamingDiver Discord, tag @GamingDiver on Reddit, or DM a1 in-game with what you saw.

 - Fly into a 2.5 km flak aura at altitude.
 Does the flak ring engage planes that are directly overhead but at high altitude?
 We think flak uses 3D distance with a per-aura altitude weighting; a flight that pushes vertical clearance would settle it.